f3flight/openconnect-ns/README.md

 systemd units and config templates to start OpenConnect as a non-root inside a namespace

 # Notes
 This approach is not compatible with systemd-networkd.
-You need to stop&disable systemd-networkd to have DNS working inside namespace.
-You need to use vpnc-script which is not aware of systemd-networkd (shipped with vpnc as of May2017), modified versions which communicate with systemd-networkd will fail, you may need to modify such script to use resolvconf instead.
+You need to remove "resolve" from /etc/nsswitch.conf to stop using systemd-networkd to have DNS working inside namespace, as well as not have 127.0.0.53 in /etc/resolv.conf.
+It might as well make sense to stop & disable systemd-networkd.
+You need to use vpnc-script which is not aware of systemd-networkd (shipped with vpnc as of May 2017), modified versions which communicate with systemd-networkd will fail (such as patched script from openconnect vpnc-scripts repo), you may need to modify such script to use resolvconf instead.
-Since resolvconf will add openconnect DNS before the local, you may want to add `timeout:1` option into the default resolv.conf file to speed up main namespace's DNS when VPN is running.
-If you know a better solution to aworking DNS with multiple namespaces, please share.
+Since resolvconf will add openconnect DNS before the default, you may want to add `timeout:1` option into the default resolv.conf file to speed up main namespace's DNS when VPN is running.
+If you know a better solution to a working DNS with multiple namespaces, please share.

 # Usage
 1. Put files into `/etc`: `cp -r etc/* /etc`.